nearform/initium/quick-start-gke.md

 In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) on a GKE cluster and deploy an application to it from a GitHub action using the [Initium CLI](https://github.com/nearform/initium-cli).

-## Prerequisites

-- A standard **(non-autopilot)** working GKE cluster
-  - you can install the `gcloud` binary and create a cluster with it using the tools provided by `asdf` in `initium-platform` as explained below
-- The Kubernetes Engine API (container.googleapis.com) enabled in GCP
-- The cluster's control plane should be network accessible so the CLI can reach it (through a VPN or public networks)
-  - remember to check the cluster's networking options

 ## The Platform

 1. Clone the platform repository